Document

 Further, gains from short-term assets are determined by using the simple formula of: Sale Consideration – Cost of acquisition (Purchase Price) – Cost of improvement

-Whereas, gains from sale of long term assets are determined using the below formula: Sale Consideration – Indexed Cost of Acquisition – Indexed Cost of Improvement
+Whereas, gains from the sale of long term assets are determined using the below formula: Sale Consideration – Indexed Cost of Acquisition – Indexed Cost of Improvement

-Determining cost of acquisition
+Determining Cost of Acquisition

 Moving on to the computation mechanism, when an asset is gifted or inherited, the taxpayer cannot attribute a purchase price to the asset.
 To address this, the law itself has discussed certain scenarios.
 This includes a case of gift or inheritance, where the purchase price of the previous owner would be treated as the purchase price for computing capital gains of the taxpayer.
 Additionally, the cost of improvement of the asset borne by the previous owner will also be included in the cost of acquisition.
 Thus, the cost of purchase plus the cost of improvement will be the cost of acquisition.